Consulate General of France, San Francisco: The Consulate General of France in San Francisco

 The earthquake of 1906 in San Francisco ruined most French investments and the consulate was completely destroyed.
 On April 20, 1906, a telegram addressed to the Quai d'Orsay reads, "The manager of our Consulate in San Francisco telegrams me with hopes to inform the Department that the Consulate is destroyed; the personnel is safe, the archives have stayed under the rubble. " Little France therefore lost all its influence in local life.
 After the earthquake, the consulate settled at the Union Trust Building.
-Following the Second World War, that witnessed the succession of two Consuls to the same post (one representing Vichy France, the other liberated France), the Consulate installed at 690 Market Street.
+Following the Second World War, which witnessed the succession of two Consuls to the same post (one representing Vichy France, the other liberated France), the Consulate installed at 690 Market Street.
 After the war, the residence of the two Consulates would be closed and official receptions would be held just in front, in the Palace Hotel.
 By 1958, the Consulate moved to a more spacious location in a three-story building on the corner of Bush and Taylor.
-During the 1970s, the consulate acquired of a very beautiful residence on Jackson Street (bought in 1967), in Pacific Heights.
-Sadly, the narrowness of the building and its miserable location, forced the Minister of Foreign Affairs to find a new local.
+During the 1970s, the consulate acquired a very beautiful residence on Jackson Street (bought in 1967), in Pacific Heights.
+Sadly, the narrowness of the building and its poor location forced the Minister of Foreign Affairs to find a new local.
 It was after the construction of a modern building on 540 Bush Street (next to the church Notre-Dame-des-Victoires) that the Consulate installed in 1981.

 In 2011 the consulate moved to the 6th floor of the modern office tower on 88 Kearny Street.